Jyothi181/VLSI-DESIGN-FLOW/README.md

 - Output ports: Signals going outside from the design ex:out1,out2.

-- Cells: Basic entity delivering combinational or sequential contained in librariesex ANZ, NOT, BUF, DFF design is composed of multiple cells connected together
+- **Cells:** Basic entity delivering combinational or sequential contained in libraries. ex: ANZ, NOT, BUF, DFF design is composed of multiple cells connected together

-- Instances: cells when used inside a design are called instances Ex:I1, I2, I3, out-reg, out2-reg
+- **Instances:** cells when used inside a design are called instances
-The same cell can be instantiated multiple times Ex:out1-reg and out2-reg are instances of the same cell Dff

-- Pin: An Interface of a library cell (or) instance through which it communicates with the other components
+- **Pin:** An Interface of a library cell (or) instance through which it communicates with the other components.
+Input pin or output pin based on direction of flow of signal to cell/instance
-ex: A, B, Y are the pins of cell AN2 and the instance I1 Library pin and Instance pin (if we want to be explicit) I/p pin or o/p pin based on direction of flow of signal to cell/instance Instance pin name typically specified as combination of instance name and pin name seperated by /
-Ex: I1/A,I2/B, anti-reg/Q

-- Nets The wire that connects diff instances and ports is called Nets.
+- **Nets:** The wire that connects diff instances and ports is called Nets.
-Ex: N1,N2,N3,.....N8

 # Idea to RTL Flow
 **Pre-RTL Methodologies :**